acho-fiserv/sample-tenant-repo/README.md

 ### /docs - all markdown files are to be placed in this directory
 ### /assets -  static assets like image etc here
-### /config/document-explorer-definition.yaml: Provide explorer structure for dev studio
+### /config/document-explorer-definition.yaml: Provide document explorer structure for dev studio
 ### /config/tenant_api.json: Tenant Provider API
 ### /config/product_layout.yaml: Yaml spec for product layout page
 ### /reference/api-[document.version].yaml: Tenant APIs in OpenAPI 3.0 Spec

+## Setup a new tenant

+### Configure tenant.json

+The main configuration file for everything.

+DO NOT modify the structure.

+DO update the sections that are needed.
+Look for "REPLACE ME".
+You can then replace the text for that field.